-Contact the CAES Office of Communications and Creative Services as you begin video production.
+Contact the CAES Office of Marketing and Communications as you begin video production.
 Our communications group can advise on video production methods and can offer services including hosting, captioning, and marketing.

-Please Note: Before you create a YouTube channel, please email OCCS.
+Please Note: Before you create a YouTube channel, please email OMC.
 They can help manage the account.

 The Media Library lists all media that you’ve uploaded to your WordPress site.
 This will typically be image files but can also include PDFs and other sorts of documents.
 This shows thumbnail, file name and type, author, associated posts (uploaded to), comments and date published.

 If you want to edit any information about a file or make edits to an image, find the file in your media library and click on the title.
 This will open up a page to edit basic information about the file.

 Depending on your media type, you may see these options to edit: